javelit/docs/README.md

 The Knowledge Base (KB) is divided into five sections:

-1. **Tutorials:** Step-by-step examples of building different types of apps in Streamlit
-2. **Using Streamlit:** Frequently asked questions about using Streamlit Library
-3. **Deployment Issues:** Articles about deploying Streamlit apps
-4. **Streamlit Components:** Articles about Streamlit components
+1. **FAQ:** ... frequently asked questions
-5. **Installing Dependencies:** System and Python dependency issues while using or deploying Streamlit apps
+2. **Installing Dependencies:** System and Java dependency issues while using or deploying Jeamlit apps
+3. **Deployment Issues:** Articles about deploying Jeamlit apps

-If you know the answer to a Streamlit user's pain point and want to add it to the KB:
+If you know the answer to a Jeamlit user's pain point and want to add it to the KB:

 1. Decide which of the above sections your article belongs to
 2. Navigate to the relevant section's folder in `kb/` and